neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 The code above does the following:

-- Imports `dotenv/config` to load all the environment variables into the scope and make them accessible via process.env object.
+- Imports `dotenv/config` to load all the environment variables into the scope and make them accessible via the `process.env` object.
-- Validates for `AWS_ACCOUNT_ID`, `POSTGRES_URL` and `OPENAI_API_KEY` presence as environment variables.
+- Validates the presense of `AWS_ACCOUNT_ID`, `POSTGRES_URL`, and `OPENAI_API_KEY` environment variables.
-- Writes a `task-definition.json` at the root of your Astro application following the format used earlier, and also adds the `OPENAI_API_KEY` and `POSTGRES_URL` environment variables.
+- Writes a `task-definition.json` file at the root of your Astro application following the format used earlier, and adds the `OPENAI_API_KEY` and `POSTGRES_URL` environment variables.

 ## Deploy your Astro application to Amazon ECS

-In this section, you are going to learn how to create an Amazon ECR repository for your Docker based deployments, spin up Amazon ECS Cluster and an ECS service, create AWS ECS Task Definition(s) and grant ECS Full Access to your AWS IAM user.
+In this section, you will learn how to create an Amazon ECR repository for your Docker-based deployments, spin up Amazon ECS Cluster and an ECS service, create AWS ECS Task Definition(s) and grant ECS Full Access to your AWS IAM user.

 ### Create Amazon ECR private repository